nyorain/nytl/doc/mat.md

 	using ColType = ...; // Vector type able to hold one column of this matrix

 	// Rebinds the Matrix implementation
-	template<Size MaxR, Size MaxC, typename T> using Rebind = ...;
+	template<typename T> using Rebind = ...;

-	// dimensions of the matrix.
-Might be symbolic constants static constexpr Size rowDim = ..;
-	static constexpr Size colDim = ..;
+	// Whether the matrix is static sized static consetxpr bool staticSized = ...;

+	// if static sized:
+	static constexpr Size rows(); // the number of rows static constexpr Size cols(); // the number of columns template<Size R, size C> static Matrix create(); // creates a new matrix with given size

+	// if not static sized:
+	Size rows(); // the number of rows
-	// creates a matrix for the given rows and cols. static Matrix create(Size rows, Size cols);
+	Size cols(); // the number of columns static Matrix create(Size rows, Size cols);

 public:
 	// matrix[r][c] must return a reference to the value of matrix in row r and column c. auto operator[](Size); // must return some kind of referencing vector. const auto operator[](Size) const; // must return some kind of referencing vector.

-	Size rows() const; // the number of rows
-	Size cols() const; // the number of columns
 };

 auto operator*(Value, Matrix);